maarjal/best_made_clone/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+## Independent Project Objectives
+At the end of the week, your Independent Project will be reviewed for the following objectives:

+The application includes at least one computed property.
+A service has been implemented successfully.
+At least one custom helper is being used to format data.
+The application works as expected.
+Previous standards have been met.
+You are able to discuss the flow of your code and the concepts behind it with an instructor using correct terminology.

 ## Prerequisites

 You will need the following things properly installed on your computer.